 Paternity leave and pay

 Eligible employees are entitled to statutory paternity pay and leave.
-Read government guidance on your responsibilities as an employer, as well as expert advice on fitting paternity leave around school holidays.
+Read government guidance on your responsibilities as an employer, and expert advice on fitting paternity leave around school holidays.

 Contents